Just like many other apps, Zettlr makes use of

 - MultiMarkdown: Extends the initial syntax with footnotes, tables and some metadata.

 - Markdown Extra: Again some additions to the initial syntax.

 - GitHub Flavoured Markdown: This is a variety of Markdown invented by the hosting platform GitHub (which Zettlr is also hosted on!) and is today one of the most common dialects.

 - CommonMark: Tries to implement all possible elements, while being unambiguous.
-Notably, CommonMark not yet includes a specification for footnotes.
+Notably, CommonMark does not yet include a specification for footnotes.

 Zettlr and Markdown¶

 Zettlr itself implements a mixture of different dialects.
-The editor itself highlights only GitHub flavoured Markdown (plus some extra-elements, which extends Markdown syntax with Zettelkasten elements.
-Those are described in the respective chapter on the Zettelkasten method).
+The editor itself highlights only GitHub flavoured Markdown (plus some Markdown extensions for Zettelkasten elements and other conveniences.
+The Zettelkasten elements are described in the respective chapter on the Zettelkasten method, the others are described below).
 If you export your documents to HTML and don't have Pandoc installed, Zettlr will convert your documents using the GitHub flavoured Markdown syntax.
 If available, Zettlr uses Pandoc for exports, which itself reads your Markdown documents using its Pandoc Markdown syntax.

 But Zettlr doesn't confine you to writing Markdown.
 If you wish, you can also add